krishlog11/hello-universe/README.md

 <button onmousedown="accelerate(-0.2)" onmouseup="accelerate(0.05)">UP</button>
 <button onmousedown="decelerate(-0.2)" onmouseup="decelerate(0.05) ">Down</button>
+<button onmousedown=location.reload();>Reload</button>
 Hello Universe 😁.
 This is my bio Website - I am Krish Log (Find Me on Github).

 My Bio -

 Hello.
 I am Krish Log.
 I am 11 years old right now and studing in 6th Grade.
 My Profession - My profession is coding and programming and I have coded games apps webpages and more.
 I have made my own website and app.

-Here is one of my project code This code is only for seeing coping is not allowed -
+Here is one of my project code.
+P.S For viewing only + Resize the screen to small before you start -